 5 drummers' exercises for piano learners

-This first exercise will have you playing quarter notes and eight note triplets.
+This first exercise will have you playing quarter notes and eighth note triplets.
 The goal is to feel the difference between the two subdivisions.
 The first bar establishes a base of a quarter note pulse while the second bar brings in the triplets over that pulse.

 You can either tap these rhythms with your hands on a surface or play them as notes on the piano.